a-h-b/dadasnake/README.md

 ### Using the dadasnake wrapper
 As shown in the installation description above, dadasnake can be run in a single step, by calling dadasnake.
 Since most of the configuration is done via the config file, the options are very limited.
 You can either:
-* run (submit to a cluster) dadasnake (-c) and make a report (-r)
+* -c run (submit to a cluster) dadasnake and make a report (-r), or
+* -l run (in the current terminal) dadasnake and make a report (-r), or
+* -f run (in a tmux session on the frontend) dadasnake *only available in the tmux installation* and make a report (-r), or
 * just make a report (-r), or
 * run a dryrun (-d), or
 * unlock a working directory, if a run was killed (-u).
-It is recommended to first run a dryrun on a new configuration, which will tell you within a few seconds and without submission to a cluster whether your chosen steps work together, the input files are where you want them, and your sample file is formatted correctly.
+It is strongly recommended to **first run a dryrun on a new configuration**, which will tell you within a few seconds and without submission to a cluster whether your chosen steps work together, the input files are where you want them, and your sample file is formatted correctly.
 In all cases you need the config file as the last argument.
 ```
 dadasnake -d -r config.yaml
 ```